mozilla/normandy/docs/user/filter_expressions.rst

 .. js:attribute:: normandy.userId

    A `v4 UUID`_ uniquely identifying the user.
-This is not necessarily correlated with any other unique IDs, such as Telemetry IDs.
+This is uncorrelated with any other unique IDs, such as Telemetry IDs.

    .. _v4 UUID: https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_.28random.29